Shrapnel (American punk band): History

 Shrapnel released two 7 inch indie singles in 1979 and 1981 respectively, and also had a major label (Elektra Records) 5 song self-titled 12" EP released in 1984, before disbanding in 1985.
 The members were Dave Wyndorf (vocals), Daniel Rabinowitz, aka Daniel Rey (guitar), Dave Vogt (guitar), Phil Caivano (bass), and Danny Clayton (drums).
 Wyndorf would go on to co-found eventual gold selling rock band Monster Magnet in 1989 and continues to lead that band 35+ years later.
 Caivano has also been a long-time member of Monster Magnet and has played in other bands including Blitzspeer and Murphy's Law.
-Rey has produced over 40 albums since 1987, including for artists such as the Ramones, Misfits, White Zombie, and Ronnie Spector, and served as Joey Ramone's guitarist during his solo career.
+Rey has produced over 40 albums since 1987, including for artists such as Ramones, Misfits, White Zombie, Murphy's Law, Richard Hell, and Ronnie Spector, and served as Joey Ramone's guitarist during his solo career.